-ASPCA Pet Health Insurance Information: Everything You Need To Know
+ASPCA Pet Health Insurance Information & Review: Everything You Need To Know

 The ASPCA is the American Society for the Prevention of Cruelty to Animals.
 It’s a non-profit organization based on the belief that animals are entitled to kind and respectful treatment at the hands of humans.
 Its stated mission is “to provide effective means for the prevention of cruelty to animals throughout the United States.”

 Founded in 1866 by Henry Bergh and headquartered in New York City, the ASPCA was the first humane society established in North America.
 It’s now one of the largest humane societies in the world.

 The ASPCA furthers its mission through various programs across the United States, including adoption centers, spay/neuter clinics, and pet insurance plans.
 Today, the ASPCA has over one million members, including pet owners, animal rights advocates, and veterinary professionals.

 C&F Insurance Agency, which has operated as a trusted provider in the U.S. since the 1990s, administers ASPCA® Pet Health Insurance policies.

 What kinds of pets are eligible for ASPCA Pet Health Insurance?

 The ASPCA Pet Health Insurance company covers accidents, illnesses, and other health issues in dogs and cats.
 Unfortunately, no other types of pets are covered through this plan at this time.
 However, there are plans available through other pet insurance companies that cover pets like rabbits, amphibians, and reptiles.

 What insurance plans are available through ASPCA Pet Health Insurance?